YoenCorbel/cryptobacktest/README.md

 # cryptobacktest

-A package for backtesting crypocurrencies trading strategies.
+A package for backtesting crypocurrencies straddle trading strategies on cryptocurrencies.

 ## Installation